Lock-in amplifier: Applications

 An example application of the above signal measurement principles can be found in some nondispersive infrared sensors.
 Infrared light is band-pass filtered to a region of the frequency spectrum that is predominantly absorbed by some gas of interest.
 This can then be detected, either by comparing to absorption in a second chamber containing a known reference gas, or by detecting the interaction between IR and gas particles using an acoustic sensor (see photoacoustic spectroscopy).
 If the signal needs to be amplified, a lock-in amplifier can be used by pulsing the IR source at a known frequency, and then feeding this frequency to the amplifier so only corresponding signals get amplified.

+In materials science, a vibrating-sample magnetometer (VSM) uses a lock-in amplifier to measure the magnetic properties of a sample.
+In a VSM, a magnetic sample is vibrated at a known frequency which induces an oscillating signal in nearby induction coils.
+The frequency of the signal is exactly equal to the vibration frequency.
+When the signal and driving frequency are compared in the lock-in amplifier, the result is proportional to the magnetic moment of the sample.